k-giardchase/rpgame/README.md

 ##Description
 A post-apocalyptic role-playing game made with Angular JS.
+This app is currently a work and progress and does not  move beyond the introduction to the game.

 ##Technologies Used
 <a href='https://angularjs.org/'>AngularJS</a> <br>